psyadm/backuptool-bash-initial-commit/readme.md

-# Backuptool for Webdir's and MySql-Datebases
+# Backuptool for Webdir's and MySql-Databases

 you can backup some webdirectory's and some mysql-databases.